QuadSpinner/Gaea-Docs/source/Guide/3-Using Gaea/4-Pinning.md

 To pin a node as the underlay, right-click the node and select `Pin as Underlay`.
 You can also select the node and press `G`.

-{.WARNING}
-> Be mindful when you modify nodes that are before the Underlay.
-If they are part of the chain that leads up to the Underlay node, modifying them will cause all nodes in between to update as well, much like normal Pinning.
-This can make Gaea slow when working in 2K or higher preview resolution.

 The Underlay node can be accessed quickly from the Graph Toolbar.
 It is shown as a purple link.